 Speak to your doctor about your medical history to determine if cosmetic injections are right for you.

 While they are safe and natural, cosmetic injections are a medical procedure, and it is strongly advised that you get them from a healthcare provider.
-CEENTA has eye and ENT doctors who specialize in cosmetic fillers in North and South Carolina.
+CEENTA has eye and ENT doctors who specialize in BOTOX, Dysport, and Xeomin toxin treatments in North and South Carolina.

 Performed by Jewel Greywoode, MD